Sidyk/BetterFlags/README.md

 4. If Windows blocks the downloaded file, open **Properties** for the DLL and select **Unblock**.
 5. Start SimHub and enable **Better Flags for LMU** in **Settings > Plugins**.

-If upgrading from an older build named `LMUFlags.dll`, remove that old DLL to avoid loading the plugin twice.

 No additional libraries are required beyond a normal SimHub installation.